XervoIO/demeteorizer/README.md

     --version             print demeteorizer version and exit
     --output, -o          output directory for converted app.
 Defaults to ./.demeteorized.
     --node_version, -n    version of node to override minimum node version variable.
 Defaults to 0.8.24.
-    --version, -v         sets the Meteor version.
+    --release, -r         sets the Meteor version.
 Defaults to latest installed.

 ## Examples
 Convert the Meteor app in the current directory and output to ./.demeteorized